namin/lambdajam/notes.md

 CPS
 ---

   * Gateway drug of program transformations.
+(Since it ensures a program has useful properties, such as all serious calls being in tail position.)

   * Need to describe what a continuation is first.